davelevine/portfolio/data/posts/choosing-a-routing-policy.md

 My entire homelab, although traveling through a VPN to leave my network, passes through Cloudflare.
 It's where I have my domains registered and all traffic proxied, so getting my feet wet with Route 53 felt very different; more involved.

-Route 53 — aptly named after combining the *route* from Route 66 and the default port for DNS (*53*) — is DNS on steroids, at least from where I'm sitting.

 As I mentioned in the preface, my experience with DNS is limited in comparison to Route 53.
 Although the breadth of features is incredibly varied, I wanted to focus this post on the various different routing policies and how they affect traffic traversing through Route 53.

 ## Routing Policy